• About The Emerald Palate

 I went ham creating a Kauai itinerary the first time I visited.
 “The Garden Isle” of Hawaii is known for its lush landscape and laid-back vibe, and I wanted to explore it all.

 Rather than keep it to myself, I thought I’d share this itinerary for Kauai with you.
 You’ll find four days of ideas, which I think is about enough time for exploring this small island.
-But if you’re staying longer, I’ll give you other ideas for customizing your itinerary.
+But if you’re staying longer, I’ll give you other ideas for customizing your trip.
 You’ll also find information on where to stay, the best time to visit, and more.

 So get ready to explore the best of the island with this thorough Kauai itinerary!
 And don’t skip my pro tip boxes with insider information on what you can skip and nearby attractions if you want to pack more in.